kaiyikang/mini-tomcat/README.md

 ## What is the main objective of this mini Tomcat?

-The main objective with this mini-tomcat is to understand how popular web server is built.
-I want to get a solid grasp of concepts like servlets or filters.
-By learning the classic structure, I can apply that knowledge to other web servers and similar projects.
-At the same time, it's a great way to improve my basic java skill.
+The primary objective of this mini-Tomcat is to deconstruct how a popular web server operates, enabling me to apply this foundational knowledge to other web servers and similar projects.
+At the same time, I aim to gain a solid grasp of core concepts like Servlets or Filters.
+Furthermore, implementing the specific details provides and excellent opportunity to enhance my practical Java skills and learn advanced techniques or patterns that are often missed in typical self-directed or AI-driven coding.

 ## Targeted Features